 The Space Between Society offers a prize for the best essay presented at the annual conference.
-Details about the 2017 essay prize are forthcoming.
+The deadline for submissions for the 2017 prize was July 1.

 The winner of the 2016 essay prize was Paula Derdiger’s “Surveying the Space Between in Postwar Berlin: Billy Wilder’s A Foreign Affair.”

 The Essay Prize Committee deliberated long and hard due to the high volume and excellence of the submissions, but they agreed that Paula’s was the pick of the “brilliant and compelling” crop and that it exemplifies the high quality of interdisciplinary scholarship that is the hallmark of the The Space Between.

 One committee member stated: “Derdiger’s essay accomplishes a great deal in its interpretation of Billy Wilder’s A Foreign Affair in ways that strike me as deriving organically from a multi-faceted knowledge base.
 She grounds her definitions and discussion of surveillance in historical, political, social, and cinematic terms without any sign of strain or diffusing its meanings.
 Her reading shows surveillance to be an everyday occurrence in the film’s social and historical contexts and as a new perspective on film-making itself.”